DIY Newborn Photography: Tips for photographing your baby during the Covid 19 pandemic

 The Covid 19 nightmare has rampaged over our world leaving so much destruction in its wake.
 In addition to the terrible loss of life, it has taken a huge swipe at our normal way of living.
 The magical celebrations we should have had this year such as weddings, special birthday parties and being able to properly introduce our new babies to the family, have all fallen in its wake.

-As a newborn photographer, I am of course well aware that many new parents have missed out on their plans to have professional photographs taken of their new arrival.
+As a newborn photographer in Coventry, I am of course well aware that many new parents have missed out on their plans to have professional photographs taken of their new arrival.
 My clients are wonderful, they understand why I am closed, but naturally many of them are bitterly disappointed.
 In many cases they are/were expecting their first baby, had booked me many months in advance and were excited for their session.
 Then all of a sudden, everything had to stop.

 I have spent my career reminding parents of the importance of photography in making wonderful memories of their baby's first days of life.
 To be in a position where I just can't give them the photographs they want is very upsetting and also, the reason why I have written this blog.

 So - let’s be a little more positive, shall we?